ctwillie/expo-server-sdk-php/README.md

 This package was written with two main use cases in mind.

-1. Sending a push notification message to one or more recipients, then your done!
+1. Sending push notification messages to one or more recipients, then you're done!
 The most obvious use case.
 2. And channel subscriptions, used to subscribe one or more tokens to a channel, then send push notifications to all tokens subscribed to that channel.
 Subscriptions are persisted until a token unsubscribes from a channel.
 Maybe unsubscribing upon the end users request.

 Keep this in mind as you decide which is the best use case for your back end.